adnankhalid-robotics/simple_pnp_isaac_sim_moveit2/README.md

 ## Description

-This workspace connects Isaac Sim to MoveIt2 through a topic-based ros2_control bridge, allowing motion plans generated in MoveIt2 to drive a simulated robot in Isaac Sim for pick-and-place tasks.
+This workspace connects Isaac Sim to MoveIt2 through a ros2_control bridge, allowing motion plans generated in MoveIt2 to drive a simulated robot in Isaac Sim for pick-and-place tasks.

-## Dependencies

-- ROS 2 Jazzy
-- MoveIt2
-- NVIDIA Isaac Sim
-- `topic_based_ros2_control`

-## Packages

-- `isaac_moveit_package` – core pick-and-place nodes and launch files
-- `moveit_resources` – robot description and MoveIt config resources
-- `topic_based_ros2_control` – ros2_control hardware interface bridging topics

 ## Setup